Association of Finnish Culture and Identity

+History

 The Finnish Alliance was founded by writer Johannes Linnankoski in 1906.
-The founding date was the 100th anniversary of J.V.
-Snellman, a prominent national Finnish philosopher and statesman.
+The founding date was the 100th anniversary of Johan Vilhelm Snellman, a prominent national Finnish philosopher and statesman.
 The purpose was and is still today to awaken and to strengthen the sense of national identity, to promote Finnish, especially Finnish speaking, culture.
 A significant goal is to cultivate the Finnish language.

-One of the most far-reaching manifestations of the Finnish Alliance’s activities was the mass fennification of family names in 1906-07.
-This was repeated in 1935-36 with the result of more than 200,000 people changing their family names into Finnish.
+One of the most far-reaching manifestations of the Finnish Alliance’s activities was the mass fennification of family names in 1906–1907.
+This was repeated in 1935–1936 with the result of more than 200,000 people changing their family names into Finnish.
 The Association of Finnish Culture and Identity has played a remarkable role in Finnish cultural life.
-It provided the initiatives which led to the creation of the Fund for the Promotion of Finnish Literature (Suomen kulttuurirahasto), Suomi-Seura (an organization to unite the Finns abroad), and the Finnish Family Planning Association (Väestöliitto).
+It provided the initiatives which led to the creation of the Finnish Cultural Foundation (Suomen kulttuurirahasto), Finland Society (Suomi-Seura, an organization to unite the Finns abroad), and the Family Federation of Finland (Väestöliitto).
+The association started a magazine, Suomalainen Suomi (Finnish Finland), which was renamed as Kanava (Channel) in 1973.

-The President of the Finnish Alliance in 1930-32 was Urho Kekkonen, the President of Finland in 1956-81.
+The President of the Finnish Alliance in 1930–1932 was Urho Kekkonen, the President of Finland in 1956–1981.

 The Finnish Alliance is an important element in the Finnish establishment.
 It provides expert advice on matters such as the displaying of the Finnish flag and Finnish family names.
 It creates and maintains contacts between Finland and Finns living abroad.
 The Association of Finnish Culture and Identity is well known for emphasizing the Finnish pupils’ and students’ right to determine for themselves the foreign languages they wish to study.

-In addition the Association of Finnish Culture and Identity pursues research, publishes books, sells Finnish flags made in Finland, gives lectures and is involved in many other activities in its goal to strengthen the Finnish identity.
+In addition, the Association of Finnish Culture and Identity pursues research, publishes books, sells Finnish flags made in Finland, gives lectures and is involved in many other activities in its goal to strengthen the Finnish identity.